Naoko Mori

 Naoko Mori (森 尚子, Mori Naoko) (born 29 November 1971) is a Japanese actress based in the United Kingdom.
-She is known for her roles as Toshiko Sato in Doctor Who and Torchwood, Yasuko Namba in Everest, Sarah in Absolutely Fabulous and Nicola in Spice World.
+She is known for her roles as Toshiko Sato in Doctor Who and Torchwood, Yasuko Namba in Everest, Sarah in Absolutely Fabulous, Nicola in Spice World, and Betsy Braddock/Psylocke in X-Men '97.

 Early life

 Naoko Mori was born on 29 November 1971 in Nagoya to a Ryukyuan mother and a Japanese American father.
 When Mori was four years old, she moved to New Jersey due to her father's work.
 She returned to Japan when she was ten and moved to London two years later.
 When her parents were posted back to Japan, Mori was given the choice of either moving back to Japan with her parents or remaining in London on her own.
 She chose to stay in London, partly because she wanted to finish her GCSEs and gain some qualifications.
 She attended the Royal Russell School.
 Mori's father opened a bank account for her, handed her a cheque book and told her to find a flat or a bedsit for herself to live in.
 Mori said that being on her own at such a young age helped her to be a very independent person, although it was still a scary world to be faced so young.